Home

 A backyard pond can be the center of attention in your backyard design.
 It can compliment the other features in your yard or it can be the focal point with other features blending around it.
 But if you don't take the time to think and plan, a backyard pond can become a nightmare.
 A water project is part art, part engineering.
 Of course you want it to be beautiful, but it has to be designed to function properly.
 Depending on your wants, it may have to support plants, animals or both.
 Like all things, in order to properly plan - you need to know what the options are and what requirements those options involve.
 So before you start buying components and digging holes, take some time to plan!

-What do you want from your pond?
+What do you want from your backyard pond?

 In related articles we can consider the particulars of each type of design, but for now let's get to some basic decisions you will need to make before we can decide what those particulars are.
 For example...do you want to have fish in your pond?
 A koi pond or a goldfish pond might sound great or it may be the last thing you want.
 But you need to decide up front because the ponds can be very different.
 Do you plan to have plants - a water garden - in your backyard pond?
 Or maybe you just want the sights and sounds of the water without the flora and fauna.
 Those decisions will affect the type of filtration and aeration you'll need, as well as the size and depth of your backyard pond.